Herein lies a true story of about 50 pages detailing my trials and tribulations.

 No relief was forthcoming from the Public Protector.

-The Public Protector has not investigated the failure of the police to investigate my complaints.
+The Public Protector did not investigated the failure of the police to investigate my complaints.

 The Public Protector has not investigated my complaints about the National Prosecuting Authority concealing records.